srepetsk/gw-style/_pages/transgender_transvestite.md

 &nbsp;

+People may self-identify as one gender, both or neither; additionally, some people identify as gender-fluid.

+&nbsp;

 Use only when relevant to the story.
 Use transgender at first mention, thereafter trans, and only as an adjective: <em>transgender person</em>, <em>trans person</em>; never <em>transgendered person</em> or <em>a transgender.</em>

 &nbsp;